-During 2016 when you shop on our site, half of the net proceeds from your purchase will help fund a year of high school education for ten girls and orphans (maybe more, if you buy a lot :) ) in Swaziland for the 2017 school year.
+In February 2017, half of the net proceeds from customers' purchases during 2016 were donated to boMake, the nonprofit arm of our artisan group Gone Rural in Swaziland, Africa.
+These funds are being given as scholarships to 10 deserving orphans for a year of high school education.
 Globally, 170 million children do not attend school, the vast majority of whom are girls.
 In 2015, Swaziland’s government mandated free tuition for primary school, however, the country still lacks the proper funds to truly make standardized education a complete reality.
 Consequently, schools are overcrowded and many students are unable to attend secondary(high) school due to the added cost.
 For those who do make to high school, the average annual fee to attend equates to $283USD (4035 ZAR).
 While that may not seem like much by our standards, the average family in Swaziland supports 6-8 school-age dependents on an annual family income of only $276 USD (3960 ZAR).
 Many of these dependents are orphans—their parents taken prematurely from them by AIDS or other health related illnesses.
 Thank you for helping these students receive their high school education, unrestricted by the constraints of gender or circumstance, by going shopping on Shopping for a Change!

 Half of the net proceeds from our 2015 product sales were used to purchase and donate eyewear for 2500 artisans across three (3) continents, who need glasses for their detailed work.
 Between the ages of 30-55 yrs. old, people typically begin to lose their ability to clearly see up close, which can be truly devastating for an artisan.
 Not only does their production begin to dwindle when they cannot see well, but they risk losing their ability to work entirely.
 By providing this eyewear they once again are capable of working to their fullest capacity, enabling them to provide necessary food, shelter and education for their children.